freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 920.1

-Things are looking more organized :smile: You can use `find folder-name` to display the tree of a different folder.
+Things are looking more organized :smile: You can use `find <folder_name>` to display the tree of a different folder.
 View the file tree of the `client` folder from the `website` folder.

 #### HINTS